paper-skyline/ftnt_fts/FortiTester Kickstart.md

 ### Layer 3 Network Object

+For this example, the __DUT Role__ will be set to __Network Gateway__ where the FortiTester will be sending client traffic towards the DUT on one port, and receiving return traffic from the DUT on a separate port, as illustrated in the diagram below:

 ![Layer 3 Network Object](./images/fts_network_object.png "Example Layer 3 Network Object")

 1. `Performance Testing > Objects > Networks`